Your content strategy plan: Making smart content choices

 Technology Copywriter

 Does creating a content strategy plan feel like embarking on an endless marathon with no finish line in sight?
 You’re not alone.
-We’re in our last leg of 2024, and with 2025 around the corner, many tech firms will be scrambling to lock in their content strategy plan for the next year.
+Towards the end of every year, many tech firms will be scrambling to lock in their content strategy plan for the next year.
 Let’s not sugarcoat it—this process can feel like a slog, especially if you’re a startup or a junior manager doing it for the first time.
 But it doesn’t have to be intimidating.

 Whenever we embark on an ambitious project that involves committing to a schedule and setting clear goals and deadlines, it can create pressure and fears of falling short.
 Second, the dedication to consistency in creating and publishing content can cause anxiety with voices in our heads creeping in with questions such as “Am I staying relevant?” and “Am I coming up with themes and topics that are engaging enough for my audience?”
 Third, predicting future topics and staying ahead of trends can be daunting for those unfamiliar with the process.

 If you asked me, I’d tell you that a content creation strategy is your North Star out of content chaos.
-Lack of a content schedule jeopardizes collaborative efforts between writers and subject matter experts, leading to conflicting messages, missed deadlines and disjointed campaigns.
+Lack of a content schedule jeopardizes collaborative marketing efforts between writers and subject matter experts.
+Cue the domino effect of conflicting messages, missed deadlines and disjointed campaigns.
 Everything is done on the go or in the last minute.
 As a result, you risk failing to engage your audience and inadvertently help competitors seize the spotlight.
 Basically, not having a content strategy plan is a recipe for chaos that undermines your content strategy plan and hinders the seamless execution of various campaigns.

 Besides being fun and creative, sketching a content creation strategy is important because content is important.
 More than 75% of chief marketing officers within the technology sector express strategic interest in content investment, according to a Bynder survey; and 69% of marketers worldwide consider investments in content as tactical decisions to protect their financial stability.